 Washington Nationals – Nationals Park

-If we can’t connect during my travels, then I am absolutely open to flying me to you & your MLB city of choice to see the game & spend time with you exclusively!
+I will not be touring a lot this Spring/Summer/Fall.
+The best way to meet me is to fly me to you & your MLB city of choice to see the game & spend time with you exclusively!